-The Insurance Act 2015 also comments on the remedies for an insurer when presented with a fraudulent claim.
+The Insurance Act 2015 supports the 1995 case.
 If a fraudulent claim is presented, then the insurer is not liable to pay the claim or if paid, the insurer may recover the claims sum paid.
 Additionally, the insurer may treat the contract as having been terminated from the time of the fraudulent act.